On the Maximum Gonality of a Curve over a Finite Field: Curves of genus 7

 Let $f_1, f_2, f_3 \in L(K-D_1)$ be rational functions corresponding to these three linear relations; the $f_i$ are unique up to a constant.

 Suppose first that the $f_i$ generate a subspace of $L(K-D_1)$ of dimension~$1$.
 Then there is a single function $f$ on $C$ with

 Since the $D_i$'s have disjoint support, we see that $\div(f) = 2D_1 + D_2 + D_3 - K$.
 Using $f$ as one of the coordinate functions for our map $C \to \PP^2$, we see that there is a line $\ell \subset \PP^2$ that passes through the images of $D_1$, $D_2$, and $D_3$.
 Let $C'$ be the image of $C$ in $\PP^2$, and let $P_1, P_2, P_3$ be the images of the cubic points in $C'$ corresponding to $D_1, D_2, D_3$, respectively.
 None of the $P_i$ is rational since $C'$ cannot pass through a rational point of the plane.
 Moreover, the $P_i$ cannot all be distinct, for otherwise the line $\ell$ would contain three distinct cubic closed points.
+(An $\FF_2$-rational line contains three rational points and two cubic closed points.)
 Thus, either $C'$ has a triple point at $P_1$, or $C'$ has a double point at $P_1$ and a second cubic point on the line~$\ell$.
-Since $\PGL_3(\FF_2)$ acts transitively on the space of cubic points of the plane, we may assume without loss that we are in one of the first two cases of the proposition.
+Since $\PGL_3(\FF_2)$ acts transitively on the set of~14 cubic closed points of the plane that lie on some $\FF_2$-rational line, we may assume without loss that we are in one of the first two cases of the proposition.

 Now suppose that the $f_i$ generate a subspace of $L(K-D_1)$ of dimension at least~$2$.
 We use two linearly independent $f_i$ as coordinate functions for our map $C \to \PP^2$.
 Keeping the notation of the previous paragraph, it follows there are distinct lines $\ell_1$ and $\ell_2$ containing cubic points $P_1$ and $P_2$ of $C'$.
 After applying a linear transformation of the plane, we may assume that our lines are $\ell_1 = \{x = 0\}$ and $\ell_2 = \{y = 0\}$.
 The subgroup of $\PGL_3(\FF_2)$ that fixes these two lines is given by